 Are you wondering if you need to pay tax on cryptocurrency in Australia?

 In this article, we will answer the 10 most commonly asked questions about crypto tax in Australia.
 If you have used an Australian cryptocurrency exchange within the last year, it is highly likely you will need to declare your profit and losses in a tax return.
 For most individuals in Australia, any involvement with crypto will gain the attention of the Australian Tax Office (ATO).
 Some of the best crypto platforms in Australia have in-built tax tools but users still need to have a thorough understanding of the taxation requirements.

 Before we get started, it's important to understand how the ATO defines the tax treatment of cryptocurrency in Australia.
 Essentially, it is classified by the Government as a "digital asset in which encryption techniques are used to regulate the generation of additional units and verify transactions on a blockchain.
 Cryptocurrency generally operates independently of a central bank, central authority or government."

 Any reference to 'cryptocurrency' therefore includes Bitcoin and other altcoins that you might be holding in your hardware wallet or crypto trading platform.
-For the majority of people that buy or sell cryptocurrency will likely be subject to the ATO's tax treatments under Capital Gains Tax (CGT) laws or as taxable income under a business.
+The majority of people that buy or sell cryptocurrency will likely be subject to the ATO's tax treatments under Capital Gains Tax (CGT) laws or as taxable income under a business.

 The sale of an asset will need to be declared as part of an income tax return and to pay tax on the capital gains.
-The capital gain is considered as income and can increase the amount of tax to pay.
+The capital gain is considered income and can increase the amount of tax to pay.
 Any loss that is incurred can be used to reduce a capital gain.

 Anyone that is involved in acquiring or disposing of cryptocurrency is subject to tax implications.
 These can vary depending on the nature of your circumstances and your marginal tax rate.
 Each time you buy, sell, gift, trade, mine or spend cryptocurrency using a debit card, you are performing a Capital Gains Tax event and some or all of the gains may be taxed.